Swan Lake

 Yesterday brought freakish warmth.
 Welcome warmth, given the cold winter, but freakish just the same.
 Last week I was still debating if I could walk without gloves, and I began the stroll with hands balled up into my sleeves.

 I trod counter-clockwise around the lake, spotting a fellow walker halfway around.
 She was craning her neck between houses to get a better view.
-She was quick to share her sighting.
+She was quick to share her discovery.

 “I’ve never seen swans on the lake before,” she said.
 “But I just did.”
 She showed me where to look, and there they were, vague dots of white on a smooth, glassy surface.

-I snapped a shot, the one you see above.
-It’s not just the swans I love, but the whole picture: the thick green foliage ripe with rain, a house in the distance, dark trees fading to gray.
+I snapped a shot, not just of the swans but of the place that held them: the green foliage thick with rain, a house in the distance, dark trunks fading to gray.

 It was not just the swans but swans on the lake.
 It was that moment of that walk, captured in time.